-5. Significant Governance Issues / Areas for Improvement - 2020/2021
+5. Significant Governance Issues / Areas for Improvement - 2021/2022

-- 5.1 No significant governance issues have been identified during 2020/2021 - 5.2 Table 2 below details the actions required to deliver the improvements identified from the reviews carried out during 2020/2021 of the effectiveness of the Council's governance arrangements:
+- 5.1 No significant governance issues have been identified during 2021/2022 - 5.2 Table 2 below details the actions required to deliver the improvements identified from the reviews carried out during 2021/2022 of the effectiveness of the Council's governance arrangements:

-Table 2 - Corporate Governance Action Plan - 2020/2021
+Table 2 - Corporate Governance Action Plan - 2021/2022

-Ref Source Action Lead officer Target Completion Date 1 Corporate Governance Action Plan 2019/2020 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
-Financial Services Manager 31 March 2022 2 Corporate Governance Action Plan 2019/2020 To implement the effective use of data analytics corporately Jeanette Marples 31 December 2021 3 Corporate Governance Action Plan 2019/2020 To carry out an exercise to identify key internal policies / procedures and ensure these are updated regularly and refresher training delivered.
-Lorraine Powney 30 September 2021 4 Corporate Governance Review - 2020/2021 To ensure that "Related Party Transaction" forms are completed by all Members by the prescribed deadline Sarah Hall 31 March 2022 5 Corporate Governance Review - 2020/2021 To introduce a social value toolkit to support delivery of the Council's Procurement Strategy Adrian Pullen 31 August 2021
+Ref Source Action Lead officer Target Completion Date 1 Corporate Governance Action Plan - 2020/2021 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
+Financial Services Manager 31 March 2023 2 Corporate Governance Action Plan - 2020/2021 To implement the effective use of data analytics corporately Jeanette Marples 31 December 2022 3 Corporate Governance Action Plan - 2020/2021 To ensure that "Related Party Transaction" forms are completed by all Members by the prescribed deadline Sarah Hall 31 March 2023 4 Corporate Governance Review - 2021/2022 To ensure full compliance with the Transparency Code 2015 Thomas Moulsdale 30 September 2022 5 Corporate Governance Review - 2021/2022 To develop departmental risks and opportunities registers Adrian Pullen 31 July 2022